Convolutions and Neural Networks

 Ok, so now you know that the Convolutional layer is running our $\odot$ operation on small subparts of the image.
 There is just one last point to be made: Convolutional Neural Networks use shared weights.
 This means the $W = V$!
 And this also means that the kernel $W$ (or $V$) is always the same for whichever neuron you choose.
 This means that if I chose at random any new neuron $c$ to inspect (and defined $C$ as the matrix corresponding to the rectangular part of the input image that $c$ has access to), then the calculation that I would perform would still be

-\[\begin{split} \sum_{1 \le i,j \le k}{W_{i,j} \times C_{i,j}} &= \sum_{1 \le i,j \le k}{V_{i,j} \times C_{i,j}} \end{split}\]
+\[\begin{split} \sum_{1 \le i,j \le k}{W_{i,j} \times C_{i,j}} &= \sum_{1 \le i,j \le k}{V_{i,j} \times C_{i,j}} \end{split}\](because, as I said $W = V$!)

 In summary, this means that the operation these layers are performing is identical to a Convolution!